epfl-ada/ada-2021-project-the-internationadas/README.md

 2. Drop  quotations with uncertain speakers: For that we set the probability threshold to 0.6.
 3. Drop quotations of politicians who switched parties during the time frame.
 4. Initial analysis based on political party and gender.
+5. Initial topic selection: * Climate Change.
+Fixe a vocabulary list related to this topic and only leave Quotations that contain at least one word from this list.
 * NLP Embeddings and Similarity Comparison:
-5. We decided to use BERT’s pre-trained Sentence Transformer to embed the Quotations that contain at least one word from the Vocabulary list (This is a link to an example vocabulary related to climate change [link](https://www.health.state.mn.us/communities/environment/climate/docs/film/vocab_list.pdf)) into numerical arrays.
+6. We decided to use BERT’s pre-trained Sentence Transformer to embed the Quotations that contain at least one word from the Vocabulary list (This is a link to an example vocabulary related to climate change [link](https://www.health.state.mn.us/communities/environment/climate/docs/film/vocab_list.pdf)) into numerical arrays.
-6. With the embeddings as a vantage point, we will use similarity metrics such as the cosine similarity or the Euclidean-distance to calculate the similarity between the quotations of people with different political background.
+7. With the embeddings as a vantage point, we will use similarity metrics such as the cosine similarity or the Euclidean-distance to calculate the similarity between the quotations of people with different political background.
 ## Setup
 To get started, it is necessary to install the `requirements.txt`.
 As even our transformed and filtered dataset is relatively large, we did not include it in the repo.
 Instead, we'd like to ask you to download it from our [Drive](https://drive.google.com/drive/folders/1Pi9XV9RcRePrITCkfHs8njhgbE0YbsIy?usp=sharing).